wazo-platform/wazo-dbms/README.md

   * a newer version of postgresql is available on the Debian mirrors
   * a newer version of Wazo daemon with database is available on the Wazo mirror
-  * someone run xivo-upgrade
+  * someone run wazo-upgrade

-  What can happens then is that during the xivo-upgrade:
+  What can happens then is that during the wazo-upgrade:

   * postgresql is unpacked (and the cluster is then stopped)
   * wazo daemon is unpackaged then configured, but it doesn't try to